Letters from Users (and some articles)

 Again, many, many thanks and best wishes for the future.

 “Ratings Central: Accurate, Automated, Bayesian Table Tennis Ratings for Clubs, Leagues, Tournaments, and Organizations” by David J. Marcus, NESSIS (New England Symposium on Statistics in Sports), September 24, 2011.
-Program, Abstract, Presentations, Photos, Videos.
+Video of David‘s Presentation, Program and Abstracts, Presentations and Videos, Photos.

 “Ratings Central: Accurate, Automated, Bayesian Table Tennis Ratings for Clubs, Leagues, Tournaments, and Organizations” by David J. Marcus, Joint Statistical Meetings, July 30–August 4, 2011.
 Session, Abstract.